Courtney Act, on the Why Drag? book cover

 Kizha Carr, New York © Magnus Hastings

-"I started out in theater.
+"I started out in theatre.
 I was an actor and did costumes, wigs, and makeup; I had all the packaging to do drag.
 So it was just inevitable that it was going to happen.
 Because what does a fag do backstage?
 He always thinks he can do the role onstage much better than the person doing it.
 It evolved and then became a business for me.
 It is something that I am passionate about, but it comes secondary to the costumes and the artistry of it.
 For me, drag is a way to get away with murder.
 If I don’t wear a wig, I am called a hateful fag; when I wear a wig, they call me hysterical."

 Bianca Del Rio, Los Angeles © Magnus Hastings